Short Description

 Table B7b: Assessment of change

-Note that assessment categories for the short, medium and long term were assigned based on smoothed data, so percent change figures in Tables B7b may differ from unsmoothed values quoted elsewhere.
-Percent change refers to the difference seen from the first to last year in the specified date range.
+Note that assessment categories for the short, medium and long term were assigned based on smoothed data, so percentage change figures in Tables B7b may differ from unsmoothed values quoted elsewhere.
+Percentage change refers to the difference seen from the first to last year in the specified date range.